Freedom of religion in Europe by country: Government practices

 In 2017, President Raimonds Vejonis and other senior government officials, including the prime minister's legal advisor, the president's legal advisors, representatives from the Ministry of Foreign Affairs, and members of parliament, met with Jewish groups to discuss property restitution.
 Despite the talks, the government did not take any additional steps to restitute property in accordance with the 2009 Terezin Declaration, which called for measures to provide for assistance, redress, and remembrance for victims of Nazi persecution.

 Authorities continued to monitor the activities of the Islamic Cultural Center in Latvia, according to the annual report of the Security Police.
-ICCL leader Lucins again said he did not view government monitoring of his group to be discrimination or a violation of ICCL members’ rights.
+ICCL leader Lucins again said he did not view government monitoring of his group to be discrimination or a violation of ICCL members' rights.

 President Vejonis and other senior government officials, including Speaker of the Parliament Inara Murniece, Prime Minister Maris Kucinskis, and Minister of Defense Raimonds Bergmanis, attended or spoke at Holocaust memorial events, including International Holocaust Remembrance Day, Latvian Holocaust Memorial Day, and the Rumbula Forest Massacre Memorial.

 Societal attitudes

 Annual marches take place on March 16 to commemorate Latvians who fought in the grenadier divisions of the Waffen SS against the Soviet Red Army in World War II.
 The event is routinely condemned by various groups from outside of Latvia.
-In 2017, approximately 250 persons, including 10-15 SS veterans and three members of parliament from the All for Latvia Party, participated.
+In 2017, approximately 250 persons, including 10–15 SS veterans and three members of parliament from the All for Latvia Party, participated.
 Protesters also attended.
 The organizers, the Hawks of Daugava group, characterized the annual march as a commemoration of national identity and remembrance of those who fought for independence, rather than as a glorification of Nazism.
 Police arrested five persons protesting against the march.

-Jewish community leaders have commented instances of anti-Semitism, particularly on the internet.
-Anti-Semitic comments included accusations that Jews do not belong in Latvia, that they do not deserve reparations for the Holocaust, or that they themselves participated in orchestrating the Holocaust.
+Jewish community leaders have commented instances of antisemitism, particularly on the internet.
+Antisemitic comments included accusations that Jews do not belong in Latvia, that they do not deserve reparations for the Holocaust, or that they themselves participated in orchestrating the Holocaust.

 Muslim community leaders also identified instances of online anti-Muslim sentiment, with the anti-Muslim focusing on the theme that Islam is incompatible with Latvian society, and that Muslim individuals represent a detriment to Latvia.